 Lenders of last resort

-Think carefully before borrowing using payday loans, home credit or by using a pawnbroker.
+Think carefully before borrowing using payday loans, home credit or a pawnbroker.
 And avoid illegal loan sharks altogether.

 Home credit or doorstep lending

-For extra peace of mind, check that your pawnbroker is a member of the National Pawnbrokers Association, a central organisation that promotes high standards of business conduct.
+For extra peace of mind, check that your pawnbroker is a member of the National Pawnbrokers Association, a trade body that promotes high standards of business conduct.

 Cash for gold